Mohamed-Rashed/Ninja-Time/README.md

 # NinjaTime

-Get time on different country
+Flutter Application to get Time in different places

 # XGroup